Guide 2022-2023

 The School Psychology practicum experiences affords students opportunities to demonstrate under conditions of appropriate supervision, their ability to apply their knowledge, to develop specific skills needed for effective school psychological service delivery, and to integrate competencies that addresses the domains of professional preparation and practice outlined in the NASP (National Association of School Psychologists) and objectives of the UHV School Psychology training program.

-The development of professional skills begins with the student contacting prospective sites and arranging for a semester-long experience that involves observation and participation in agency activities.
+The development of professional skills begins with the student and the practicum supervisor discussing possible practicum sites, then contacting prospective sites and arranging for a semester-long experience that involves observation and participation in agency activities.
 In addition to cultivating professional relationships and learning about the complexities of those relationships, students have the opportunity to discover if a particular site experience matches their own strengths and interests.
-Finally, the School Psychology practicum program furthers the overall mission of the School Psychology program as a whole, by emphasizing and strengthening ties with the surrounding community.
+Finally, the School Psychology practicum program furthers the overall mission of the School Psychology program, by emphasizing and strengthening ties with the surrounding community.
 Students benefit by learning from school-based professionals and professionals within area agencies, while agencies gain by hosting competent and energetic students who, in turn, positively impact the school.

 Obtaining a Practicum Site

 The best practice is that students begin determining a practicum site at least 2-3 months prior to the semester that practicum is scheduled to begin.
-To assist them with this process, students can refer to the School Psychology Practicum Site Roster for school districts and agencies that have participated in the program in the past.
-Students are also encouraged to approach new school districts and agencies who might be interested in the student’s services.
+To assist them with this process, students can refer to the School Psychology Practicum Site Roster (see below) for school districts and agencies that have participated in the program in the past.
+The Practicum Coordinator will also provide ongoing updates via email about school districts and agencies that have openings for practicum students.
+Students are also encouraged to approach new school districts and agencies, with the assistance of the Practicum Coordinator, who might be interested in the student’s services as a practicum student.

 Step 1: Browse through the School Psychology practicum roster (See Below).
-Let the Practicum Coordinator know what sites you may be interested in to help facilitate relationships.
+Let the Practicum Coordinator know via email what sites you may be interested in to help facilitate relationships.

 Step 2: In coordination with the School Psychology Practicum Coordinator, choose one or two sites to contact by telephone or email.
 See the enclosed Contact Script for a sample conversation.

-Step 3: Send resume or vita and/or make interview appointment, as directed by the site contact person.
+Step 3: Send a resume or curriculum vitae and/or make interview appointment, as directed by the site contact person.

 Step 5: Register for, PSYC 6348 (School Psychology Practicum).